-There are three kinds of spina bifida:
+There are 3 kinds of spina bifida:

-- Meningocele — when membranes poke through an open part of the spine and can form a cyst
+- Meningocele — when membranes poke through an open part of the spine and can form a cyst.

 - Paralysis and incontinence of bowel and bladder